ml4ai/automates-v2/docs/source/air_spec.md

     ["foo", "loop$1", "loop$2"]
     ```

-    In general, it is not necessary within GrFN to independently declare scopes.
+    In general, it is not necessary within AIR to independently declare scopes.
 Instead, we simply specify the `<scope_path>` in an indicator declaration as a list of strings under the "scope" attribute in the identifier declaration (below).

     ```
     <scope_path> ::= list of <string>